Penalties for Driving Without Insurance in Maine

 Offense in an accident

-As soon as an accident report is filed, the court will demand all drivers involved in the accident produce appropriate evidence of liability coverage within 30 days.
-If your 30-day grace period is up and you are not able to show proof of insurance by way of a current policy or an SR-22 filed by your insurer (more on that here), your driving privileges will be suspended.
+As soon as an accident report is filed, the court will demand all drivers involved in the accident to produce appropriate evidence of liability coverage within 30 days.
+If your 30-day grace period is up and you are not able to show proof of insurance by way of a current policy or an SR-22 certificate filed by your insurer (more on that here), your driving privileges will be suspended.

 Reinstating your driving privileges

-The state offers you two ways to reinstate your suspended driving privileges.
+The state offers you two ways to reinstate your suspended driving privileges:

 Reapplying for auto insurance in Maine

-Maine auto insurance companies have the right to deny you a policy if they feel that you are too risky to cover.
+Maine auto insurance companies have the right to deny you a policy if they feel you are too risky to cover.
 Convictions, such as violating the state's insurance law, make you a prime candidate for high-risk driver status and, therefore, a bad policyholder choice for insurers.
 Here is where the state's assigned risk pool can extend assistance.
-Through the Maine Automobile Insurance Plan, you can purchase the insurance required in the state.
+Through the Maine Automobile Insurance Plan, you can purchase the insurance required by the state.

 Sources: